operator-framework/java-operator-sdk/docs/documentation/features.md

   .

 If these conditions are fulfilled and generation awareness not turned off, the observed generation is automatically set by the framework after the `reconcile` method is called.
-There is just one exception, when the reconciler returns with `UpdateControl.updateResource`, in this case the status is not updated, just the custom resource - however, this update will lead to a new reconciliation.
 Note that the observed generation is updated also when `UpdateControl.noUpdate()` is returned from the reconciler.
 See this feature working in the [WebPage example](https://github.com/java-operator-sdk/java-operator-sdk/blob/b91221bb54af19761a617bf18eef381e8ceb3b4c/sample-operators/webpage/src/main/java/io/javaoperatorsdk/operator/sample/WebPageStatus.java#L5)
 .